BigRoy/nodex/README.md

 ---

-#### Setting up a simple *Matrix constraint* relationship between two objects with Nodex
+##### Setting up a simple *Matrix constraint* relationship between two objects with Nodex

+Snap the `src` object to the `target` object.
-(This also works if they are NOT under the same parent)
+This will also work if they are NOT under the same parent.

 ```python
 sel = pymel.core.ls(selection=True)